 Instructors can also expect students to continue working on longer-term assignments, such as research papers or problem sets, if those assignments were (1) specified in the syllabus at the start of the term and (2) do not require access to materials first provided during the time that classes were canceled.
 If either of these conditions is not met, then original deadlines should be extended.

 Important: Examinations can only be administered once classes resume, and assignments (including longer-term assignments) can only be due once classes resume.

 What is the Carnegie rule and how does it affect my decision to modify my course content?

-When the campus reopens, when can I hold an exam?
+After classes resume, when can I hold an exam?

 If you reschedule an exam, the exam can be held during a regularly scheduled class period, given during an out-of-class time agreed to by all students, or switched to a take-home exam due during a regularly scheduled class time.
 Try to notify students at least 48 hours prior to the updated exam date.
 See Davis Division Regulation 538.

-Once campus reopens, what if having a make-up exam for my class is logistically unreasonable or impossible?
+After classes resume, what if having a make-up exam for my class is logistically unreasonable or impossible?
 Can I choose to drop that exam and put more weight on the rest of the graded material for the quarter?